Personal Post-doctoral Research Fellowship

 - Need for other resources (such as equipment, data collection, field work), distributed by work packages/sub-projects or milestones.

-This criterion will be assessed in relation to the extent to which the project will make use of national research expertise and help to promote national network-building.
+This criterion gives an indication of the extent to which the project will make use of national research expertise and help to promote national network-building.

 Dissemination and communication of results